Help with username registration

 - Usernames containing the words Twitter or Admin cannot be claimed.
 No account names can contain Twitter or Admin unless they are official Twitter accounts.

-- Your username cannot be longer than 15 characters.
+- Your username cannot be longer than 15 characters or shorter than 4 characters.
 Your name can be longer (50 characters), but usernames are kept shorter for the sake of ease.

 - A username can only contain alphanumeric characters (letters A-Z, numbers 0-9) with the exception of underscores, as noted above.
 Check to make sure your desired username doesn't contain any symbols, dashes, or spaces.